National Palace (Haiti): Background

-The former Imperial Palace was destroyed on 19 December 1869 during a revolt that brought down the government of President Sylvain Salnave.The building was bombarded during the conflict by the man-of-war La Terreur, a government warship that had been captured by the rebel forces.
+The former Imperial Palace was destroyed on 19 December 1869 during a revolt that brought down the government of President Sylvain Salnave.
+The building was bombarded during the conflict by the man-of-war La Terreur, a government warship that had been captured by the rebel forces.
 As a contemporary report stated, "It appeared that Salnave had stowed away in vaults at the Palace a large quantity of ammunition.
 The shells fired from the Terreur, penetrating these vaults, caused several terrific explosions, and the palace was wholly destroyed".
+Salnave succeeded in reaching the Dominican territory.
+On January 15, 1870, Salnave arrived at Port-au-Prince, where he appeared before a court martial.
+He was sentenced to death and shot on the same day.

 The palace's replacement was built in 1881.
 National Geographic called the palace "a rather ugly structure of glistening gray white, with apparently a good deal of corrugated iron about it," though adding that it "contained, however, some fine lofty rooms".
 Others called it "a low straggling house" whose rooms were "pretty and decorated à la française".
 The replacement palace was seriously damaged on 8 August 1912 by a violent explosion that killed President Cincinnatus Leconte and several hundred of his soldiers almost a year to the day from Leconte's election.
-As was the case with President Salnave's 1869 death, "the President had been unable to trust anyone with the keeping of the national supply of ammunition and was forced to keep it in his own palace, so that in both cases the Presidents were killed by means of their own powder".
+"The President had been unable to trust anyone with the keeping of the national supply of ammunition and was forced to keep it in his own palace", and died as a result.